Sober Living Homes in Kokomo, Indiana

 Some people don’t go to treatment until they have hit rock bottom and have lost everything.
 That’s where a sober living home can help.
 Sober living homes provide housing for those who have finished treatment and now need some help getting back on their feet and starting over again.
 The homes are structured and there are expectations that must be met in order to live in one such as finding and keeping a job, paying bills, and attending meetings.

-What Kind Of Structure Do Indiana Halfway Houses Provide?
+What Kind Of Structure Do Halfway Houses in Indiana Provide?

-As mentioned above, there are certain expectations and criteria that must be met in order to move into and stay living in a sober living home.
-These rules are often implemented to ensure the wellness and safety of all those living in the community and to help limit the chances of a relapse.
-Additionally, the structure provided by a sober living home, while not quite as rigorous as the one found at a treatment facility, helps those who are living in the community ease their way back into society.
-For the most part, the “house rules” of a sober living home are pretty universal for all facilities.
+Additionally, the structured environment of a sober living home, while not quite as rigorous as the one found at an addiction treatment center, helps those who are living in the community ease their way back into society.
+For the most part, the “house rules” of a sober home are universal for all facilities.
 However, some sober living homes also have additional rules that are unique to their community.

 - Absolutely zero drug or alcohol use or possession